anisari10/asynchronous-processor/README.md

 # Asynchronous Architecture

 In Asynchronous architecture, the global clock is designed to be dependent on the process the processor is asked to do.
 We designed a processor in which every elementary operation which requires clock triggering (in the case of synchronous processors) happens with handshaking protocol.
-This architecture has a clear edge over its synchronous counterpart in terms of speed and power efficiency (proved through simulaiotns for a specific case as explained below)
+This architecture has a clear edge over its synchronous counterpart in terms of speed and power efficiency (proved through simulations for a specific case as explained below)
+_**Currently working on designing an asynchronous CPU core using a novel handshaking protocol**_

 ## A small-scale implementation of asynchronous repeated-multiplication operation.